 3. To promote an acceptance of BDSM dynamics as part of the wider sexuality spectrum.

 In today’s world, acceptance is encouraged and marginalisation is frowned upon.
-It is now criminal to attack or visibly exclude another based upon their race, religion, gender or sexuality, yet still, kinky people are not included within that category.
+It is now criminal to attack or visibly exclude another person based upon their race, religion, gender or sexuality, yet still, kinky people are not included within that category.
 For many in the BDSM community, kink is not merely something that we do in the bedroom, it is an innate part of who we are.
-We will not harm you nor conduct ourselves in a way that is inappropriate for the setting, we simply wish to be able to enjoy our personal relationships without fear, harm or judgement.
-One of our aims here at Kinky With A Twist is to demonstrate that kinky people can still lead perfectly normal-looking lives and behave as decent and moral members of society, regardless of our relationship styles and private proclivities.
+We will not harm you nor conduct ourselves in a way that is inappropriate for the setting, we simply wish to be able to enjoy our personal relationships and identities without fear, harm or judgement.
+One of my aims here at Kinky With A Twist is to demonstrate that kinky people can still lead perfectly normal-looking lives and behave as decent and moral members of society, regardless of our relationship styles and private proclivities.
 For more on my stance on ‘kinky’ as a sexuality, please see this post.

 5. To advise and inspire on BDSM through peer relationships rather than “expert” knowledge.

 One of my biggest frustrations in the BDSM community comes in the term “expert”.
 With no consensus on materials to study to become an expert and no recognised qualifications to say that you’ve passed, I firmly believe that the true experts are the individuals who have lived the lifestyle for several months or years themselves.
 Rather than calling myself an expert, I like to discuss areas of interest by calling upon experiences from my fifteen years within the BDSM community, using further clinical evidence to support an idea (where necessary) to do so.

 5. Finally, I believe in providing an honest, accountable and easy-to-read blog.